 One thing to note: if your adventure elopement takes place in a place like a national park, try to source your flowers locally.
 The last thing you want to do is introduce an invasive species into these parks.

 If you’re going to be doing any sort of strenuous or lengthy activity to get to your elopement ceremony spot, I highly recommend bringing along a change of clothes to hike up in as well.
 This detail is a must-add to any elopement checklist for couples looking to do hefty adventuring on their day.

 No matter how outdoorsy you are, you likely don’t want to be sticking to your wedding dress because you sweat the whole way up the mountain.
 Avoid that struggle by wearing more comfortable activewear on your hike up and then change when you get to the ceremony spot.

 Not sure what shoes you should wear?
 No worries.
-We’ve also written an article that breaks down which shoe choices work best for different types of adventure elopements.
+I’ve also written an article that breaks down which shoe choices work best for different types of adventure elopements.

-This tip isn’t relevant for all adventure elopements, but bringing bear spray with you is never really a bad idea.
+This tip isn’t relevant for all adventure elopements, but bringing bear spray with you is never really a bad idea (unless it’s in an area where bear spray is banned).
 Places like Glacier National Park in Montana, for example, have plenty of bear sightings, and they’re especially common during the times of day when it’s dark out.